wesleymlim/the-iconic-test-app/README.md

 # The Iconic Test App

-A Cataog app that displays items in a Composable GridView.
+A Catalog app that displays items in a Composable GridView.
 More details are provided for a selected product

 ## Built With